| Title: | Client Library for SpatioTemporal Asset Catalog |

 an |

-) appears in different items functions and
+Ellipsis argument (...) appears in different item functions and

 has distinct purposes:

-: ellipsis is not used.
+items_matched() and items_assets(): ellipsis is not used.

-: ellipsis is used to pass
+items_fetch() and items_next(): ellipsis is used to pass

-options to GET or POST
+additional httr options to GET or POST

 methods, such as add_headers or